mugalan/multi-agents-on-a-lie-group/README.md

 * Reza Olfati-Saber and Naomi Ehrich Leonard,  **"Consensus and Cooperation in Networked Multi-Agent Systems,"**  *Proceedings of the IEEE*, Vol. 95, No. 1, 2007, pp. 215–233.
 [PDF](https://ieeexplore.ieee.org/document/4118472)

----

-### © 2025 — Research Notes on Geometric Control and Synchronization on Lie Groups